 * Fulfilled through required social work courses.

-In the senior year, students spend approximately fifteen hours/week over two semesters (450 total hours) as interns in a public or private social service agency.
-In the fall semester, students must enroll concurrently in SWSS 168, SWSS 171, and SWSS 173.
-In the spring semester, students must enroll concurrently in SWSS 169, SWSS 172, and SWSS 174.
+In the senior year, students spend approximately 15 hours/wk. over two semesters (450 total hours) as interns in a public or private social service agency.
+In the Fall semester, students must enroll concurrently in SWSS 168, SWSS 171, and SWSS 173.
+In the Spring semester, students enroll in SWSS 169, SWSS 172, and SWSS 174.

-1Typically, students apply for SWSS 173 Field Experience in the spring of their junior year.
-Application for the Field Experience requires consultation with the student's advisor to determine that all introductory and intermediate professional and required courses have been successfully completed.
+Typically students apply for SWSS 173 Field Experience in the spring of Junior year.
+Application for the Field requires consultation with the student's advisor to determine that all introductory and intermediate professional and required courses have been successfully completed.
 The process includes a written statement by the student describing his/her interests and qualifications.
-The advisor and Field Education coordinator also review professional readiness issues, including strengths, conduct, maturity, and areas to strengthen.
-When there are concerns about a student's field readiness, these concerns will be reviewed by the Undergraduate Field committee, and recommendations will be made.
+The advisor and Field Education Coordinator also review professional readiness issues, including strengths, conduct, maturity, and areas to strengthen.
+When there are concerns about a student's field readiness, these concerns will be reviewed by the Undergraduate Field Committee, and recommendations will be made.